 The initial time increment and time step period specified underneath the CFD card are interpreted as mechanical time increment and mechanical time step.
 For each mechanical time increment a CFD calculation is performed consisting of several CFD time increments.
-Therefore, the initial CFD time increments are usually much smaller than the mechanical time increments.
+Therefore, the initial CFD time increment cannot exceed the initial mechanical time increment.
+CFD time increments are usually much smaller than the mechanical time increments.
 The CFD calculation is performed up to the end of the mechanical time increment (if the calculation is transient) or up to steady state conditions (if the CFD calculation is a steady state calculation).